mhrivnak/radiotherm/README.rst

 that is the model that most development has occured with.
 Do you have another model?
 Let me know, and let's collaborate to get it supported!

-New models can be supported easily by subclassing either the CT30 or CT80 classes, depending on the thermostat model.
+New models that are derivatives of the CT30 or CT80 should be detected automatically and basic functionality should work.
+If you find this is not the case, it can be supported easily by subclassing either the CT30 or CT80 classes, depending on the thermostat model.
 Most of the API should work on all devices, but there are apparently some differences that will need to be accounted for.
 Long-term, I expect for those common features to be implemented